-DANJ’s ballet, pre-pointe and pointe classes are led by a professional ballet and pointe staff including Kathleen Arcieri, Jaclyn Walsh, Angelica Stiskin, Tatyana Yatsenko, Ashley Lindsey, Jourdan Epstein, and Katy Guth.
+DANJ’s ballet, pre-pointe and pointe classes are led by a professional ballet and pointe staff including Sharon Hockstein, Jennifer Savelli, Jaclyn Walsh, Angelica Stiskin, Terk Waters, Kathleen Arcieri, Katy Guth, Jordan Norton, and Tatyana Yatsenko.
 In addition, DANJ rotates in highly sought after ballet instructors to guest teach technique and classical and contemporary variations from their individual set of experiences.

 To register, click on the applicable "Register" link (in the left column).
 When you click on Register, if you have not already been set up in the online system, you will first be required to do so by following the form that will be displayed to you.
 For tuition and payment plans, click => Tuition